emc-mongoose/mongoose/base/src/main/java/com/emc/mongoose/base/config/el/README.md

 The symbols `$` (synchronous) and `#` (async) are used in the JUEL standard to distinguish between the synchronous and asynchronous evaluation.

-* **Note**:
-> JUEL standard doesn't allow to mix the synchronous and asynchronous evaluation in the same expression

 ## 4.2.
+Initial Value

+The JUEL standard doesn't allow the initial value setting.
+However, this is required for the self-referencing functionality.
+The pattern
+`%{<INITIAL_VALUE>}`
+should be used outside (somewhere before either after) of the dynamic part of the expression to set the initial value.
+For example, the expression:
+`%{-1}${this.last() + 1}`
+will produce the following sequence of numbers: 0, 1, 2, ...

+The useful thing is that the initial value is also an expression.

+## 4.3.
 Built-in Functions

 There are some useful static Java methods mapped into the expression language:
 * [env:get(String name)](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/System.html#getenv(java.lang.String))